Computer Information Systems (CIS) - Degree

 Credits 4Fall/Spring

-Registration Requirement: CIS151 or instructor consent.
+Registration Requirement: CIS151 or ISTM151N or instructor consent.

 This course provides a foundation for supporting Microsoft Windows Server OS, including the skills to configure, customize, optimize, integrate and troubleshoot networks.
 This course is designed for the individual who may become responsible for the planning, design, implementation and support of a Windows Server.
 Topics covered include the active directory, networking, security, creating users/groups, the NTFS file system and troubleshooting.
 This course can assist students preparing for the Microsoft Windows Server certification examination.